juliangav/www.julian.is/site/content/articles/2017-10-11-dont-fight-the-notch.md

 ---
 title: "Don't Fight The Notch"
-description:  Coming to terms with the notch on the iPhone X and its effect on our designs.
+description:  Coming to terms with the notch on the iPhone X and its effect on mobile design.
 tags: [CSS, Mobile,]
 lastmod: 2017-10-17
 date: "2017-10-17"